Developer Guide

 Collect feature

-, which is responsible for displaying the results after
+The collect feature is facilitated by CommandResult, which is responsible for displaying the results after

 collecting the details.
 Currently, only details from the 4 main fields (name, phone, address, email)